Alfresco/docs-alfresco/content-services/latest/using/share/index.md

 The toolbar is designed to help you to navigate Alfresco Share and to quickly find, create, and share content.

-It's always available at the top of the page, wherever you are in Share.
+It's always available at the top of the page, wherever you are in Share:

-***Home***
-:Opens your user dashboard (or any screen that you have selected to be your home page).
+* **Home**: Opens your user dashboard (or any screen that you have selected to be your home page).

-***My Files***
-:Opens the My Files area where you can store your own personal content.
+* **My Files**: Opens the My Files area where you can store your own personal content.

-***Shared Files***
-:Opens the Shared Files area where you can quickly share content with other users without adding it to a site.
+* **Shared Files**: Opens the Shared Files area where you can quickly share content with other users without adding it to a site.

-***Sites***
-:Options to open a recent or favorite site, create a site, view all the sites you're a member of, or open the Site Finder page where you can search for sites and manage your site membership.
+* **Sites**: Options to open a recent or favorite site, create a site, view all the sites you're a member of, or open the Site Finder page where you can search for sites and manage your site membership.

-***Tasks***
-:Options to open the My Tasks page where you can manage your tasks, or view workflows that you've started.
+* **Tasks**: Options to open the My Tasks page where you can manage your tasks, or view workflows that you've started.

-***People***
-:Opens the People Finder page where you search for other users.
+* **People**: Opens the People Finder page where you search for other users.

-***Repository***
-:Opens the repository which shows all the content stored in Content Services.
+* **Repository**: Opens the repository which shows all the content stored in Content Services.

-***Admin Tools***
-:System administrators only have this option which opens the Admin Tools.
+* **Admin Tools**: System administrators only have this option which opens the Admin Tools.

-***Sites Manager***
-:Only Alfresco administrators and Site administrators have this option which opens the Sites Manager.
+* **Sites Manager**: Only Alfresco administrators and Site administrators have this option which opens the Sites Manager.
 If you are an Alfresco administrator, you can access the Site Manager through the **Admin Tools** on the toolbar.
 If you are a Site administrator, you'll have an additional **Sites Manager** option on the toolbar.

-***User* menu**
-:Click on your name to open the user menu.
+* **<user> menu**: Click on your name to open the user menu.
 You can access your user profile, change your password, open the user help, and log out.

-***Search***
-:Use the search box to find files, sites, and people.
+* **Search**: Use the search box to find files, sites, and people.

 ## User dashboard